 The impact of sick days disrupts timetables, damages the reputation of businesses and affects the bottom line.
 Clean air improves concentration at the wheel, while reducing the risk of accidents and the occurrence of sick days.

-Rensair’s AirBubbl provides purified air for vehicles, delivering 38 cubic metres of clean air every hour / 22 cubic feet of clean air per minute.
+Rensair’s AirBubbl provides purified air for vehicles, delivering 38 cubic metres of clean air every hour / 22 cubic feet of clean air per minute, hence increasing air quality.
 Its flexible design means it can be instantly attached to and from car seat headrests or mounted in driver cabins.

 Using ground-breaking, triple action technology, AirBubbl provides a non-stop shield against

 A resting adult breathes around 6 litres of air every minute.
 If a person sitting in a crowded